zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/05-securing-liferay/02-configuring-authentication.md

 # Configuring Authentication

-Liferay DXP, by default, uses the *Sign In* widget to authenticate users to the portal.
+By default, Liferay DXP uses the *Sign In* widget to authenticate users.

-> **Note:** The Sign In widget can be seen on the default home page at `http[s]://[server-name:port]/web/guest/home`.
+> **Note:** The Sign In widget appears on the default home page at `http[s]://[server-name:port]/web/guest/home`.
 If the Sign In widget is unavailable on any page, it can be accessed directly via its URL: `http[s]://[server-name:port]/c/portal/login`.

 ![The default Liferay home page](./configuring-authentication/images/01.png)

-Administrators may use other methods of authenticating users and/or applications to their Liferay system, including the following:
+You can configure other ways of authenticating users and/or applications:

 * [LDAP](../06-sso/06-ldap.md)
 * [SAML](../06-sso/08-saml.md)